Trivoc/coding-course/README.md

 The text 'Hello world' is in the form of a string.
 Strings are, in simple terms, just plain text.
 In Python, a string is denoted as any text between a pair or quotation marks (such as 'a string'), or between a pair of double quotations marks (such as "another string").
 The print() function will output the provided string when run.

 *While strings exists in almost all programming languages, languages differs in how to define them.
 In java, only double quotations denote a string!
 Such "rules" of a language is commonly referred to as the "syntax" of a language.*

 ## Exercise 1
 Make sure you can run the above code, either on your computer or in the browser.
+Follow the instructions in "Setting up Python" above, and ask us for help if you need it!

 ## Excercise 2
 Instead of the program outputting "Hello, World!", modify it so that it instead says hello to you!
 E.g. "Hello, Alice!".